Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-The District reserves the right to block sites that do not enhance established curricular goals.
-The District shall be in compliance with the Children’s Internet Protection Act (CIPA).
+Our District reserves the right to block sites that do not enhance established curricular goals.
+Our District shall be in compliance with the Children’s Internet Protection Act (CIPA).

 -

-No technology measure can block 100% of inappropriate content so the District emphasizes the importance of staff supervision in monitoring student use of technology.
+No technology measure can block 100% of inappropriate content so our District emphasizes the importance of staff supervision in monitoring student use of technology.

 Education, Supervision, and Monitoring

-It shall be the responsibility of all instructional members of the District staff to educate, supervise, and monitor appropriate use of the technology resources, including access to the Internet in accordance with this policy.
+It shall be the responsibility of all instructional members of our District staff to educate, supervise, and monitor appropriate use of technology resources, including access to the Internet in accordance with this policy.

 -